firesim/FireMarshal/README.md

 # Requirements
 The easiest way to use Marshal is to run it via Chipyard (https://chipyard.readthedocs.io/en/latest/) or FireSim (https://docs.fires.im/en/latest/).
 However, this is not required.

-To run FireMarshal independently, you will need the following dependencies:
+To run FireMarshal, you will need the following dependencies:

 ## Standard Packages
 ``centos-requirements.txt`` is a list of packages for centos7 that are needed by